Classes & Curricula

 Sea Otters (Junior Kindergarten)

-With their teacher’s guidance, they choose to study topics that interest them while incorporating Virginia’s Kindergarten Standards of Learning.
+With their teacher’s guidance, students choose to study topics that interest them while incorporating Virginia’s Kindergarten Standards of Learning.
 The classroom is immersed in literacy.
 The children participate in daily reading and writing activities as well as author studies.
 Math and science are also a part of their daily project work.

-Dolphins (Kindergarten Enrichment & Kindergarten)
+Dolphins (Transitional Kindergarten)